 Nurse characteristics

 Twenty-five nurses were observed during pre-intervention data collection at the eight study sites, none of whom had been previously trained in IMAI.
 A total of 16 nurses were trained in IMAI at the end of March 2011, prior to the start of mentoring and supervision activities, and a further 17 nurses were trained in October 2011.
-In the post-intervention survey 33 nurses were observed, 15 (45%) of whom were also contained in the pre-intervention dataset, thus constituting pairs.
+In the post-intervention survey 33 nurses were observed, 15 (45%) of whom were also contained in the pre-intervention dataset.
 Eighteen of 33 nurses (55%) in the post-intervention survey received IMAI training, and these trained nurses managed 350 (69.2%) of the 506 patients seen and 70 percent of complaints assessed in the post-intervention survey.

 Comparison of nurse characteristics in the pre- and post-intervention surveys showed similar years of OPD experience and consultation times.
 Additional detail on nurse characteristics is shown in Table 2.